Chicago IL Nonprofit Attorney

 Call James C. Provenza & Associates PC, Chicago Nonprofit Lawyer

 Nonprofits already operate in a difficult sector throughout Illinois, and a lawsuit can bring extensive damage to the nonprofit’s finances as well as its reputation.
 As such, if your nonprofit is facing a lawsuit, it’s crucial to contact Chicago nonprofit lawyer James C. Provenza as soon as possible.
 We offer aggressive defense strategies combined with professional, compassionate care for our clients.
-For a free consultation with James C. Provenza & Associates, call our nonprofit law firm today at (847) 729-3939.
+Call our nonprofit law firm today at (847) 729-3939.